 2. Use reliable redaction

-The technology available in 2017 means there is no excuse for redacting text by covering it with a black box.
+The technology available now means there is no excuse for redacting text by covering it with a black box.

 Redaction tools – like the one in pdfDocs – can completely erase classified or sensitive information from documents.
 Use it to search a whole document for a phrase and redact all instances with a single click.
 Redact TFNs, personal information, or bank account details in documents requested as part of an audit.